edugca/xlRcode/README.md

 You are going to need to have R installed on your machine.
 You can download an installer from here: https://cran.r-project.org/index.html.

 This add-in was tested with R v.
 4.0.2.
-It may work with other versions.
+It may work with other versions, though.

 If you already have R installed on your machine, you may wish to make an independent installation just for this add-in.
 It is up to you.